 Capital assets, which include land, construction in progress, buildings, improvements, furniture, equipment, infrastructure, and vehicles, are reported in the applicable governmental activities column in the governmental wide financial statements.
-Capital assets are defined by the School District as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
+Capital assets are defined by the School District as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year (categories of assets are depreciated over the following lives; land improvements 10-40 years, buildings 25-50 years, building improvements 10-50 years, infrastructure 10-50 years, furniture & equipment 3-20 years, and vehicles 3-15years).
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
 Capital assets, except for land and construction in progress are depreciated using the straight line method over the estimated useful lives with a full year of depreciation taken in the year acquired and none taken in the year of disposal.
 Land and construction in progress are not depreciated.